VenkatRaman3103/.dotfiles/.config/nvim/rough.md

 <img align="left" width="150" height="85" src="../media/kangaroo.png?raw=true">

+"some", 'some', `some`,
+{ [ ( ) ] }

 # leap.nvim

-// something else
+// something some else

 Leap is a general-purpose motion plugin for Neovim, building and improving bjbjdbfap

-primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of [f] a new standard interface for moving around in the visible area in Vim-like modal editors.
-It allows you to reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.
+primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of [f] a new standard interface for moving around in the visible area i 0 n Vim-like modal editors.
+It allows you to 0 reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.